openshift-labs/learn-katacoda/introduction/developing-with-odo/02-creating-new-binary-component.md

-We start by listing all the possible components availbale ATM
+Working inside our `sample` application, we discover the components available on the cluster, referred to as the component or software *Catalog*, by listing the Catalog with odo:

 `odo catalog list`{{execute}}